MichealOnyemelonu/GCP-SecurityCommandCenter-PubSub-Export/README.md

 # Continuous Export Pipeline from Security Command Center to Pub/Sub

-This project demonstrates how to set up a continuous export pipeline from Google Cloud Security Command Center (SCC) to Pub/Sub.
+This project demonstrates i set up a continuous export pipeline from Google Cloud Security Command Center (SCC) to Pub/Sub.
 This export allows for the automatic forwarding of security findings to external systems like Splunk or QRadar for further analysis and response.

 ## Table of Contents
 - [Overview](#overview)